BrightNeon7631/odin-restaurant-page/README.md

 # Odin Project #10: Restaurant Page

 The goal of this project was to create a restaurant page using JavaScript and ES6 Modules to dynamically generate the contents of the site.
-To reduce the amount of code I created functions responsible for creating and appending DOM elements.

 I started and finished this project in September 2022.